-Example 1 – Company A
+Scenario 1 – Company A

 Company A’s gross margin is only 25%, which is far below our investment criteria of 50%.
-After further analysis, we found that Company A books all salaries and wage expenses, commissions, and bonuses as CoGS, resulting in the low gross margin.
+After further analysis, we found that Company A books all salaries and wage expenses, commissions, and bonuses as COGS, resulting in the low gross margin.

-Example 2 – Company B
+Scenario 2 – Company B

 Company B’s gross margin, according to their accounting software, is 100%, which is, of course, impossible.
-For some reason, Company B doesn’t book any Cost of Goods sold and allocates everything into operating expenses.
+For some reason, Company B doesn’t book any Cost of Goods Sold and allocates everything into operating expenses.

 Company B offers professional services to help customers build tailored applications using their tech-enabled platform.
 This requires Company B to hire contractors or full-time developers to perform services.
 After looking further into their financials, we found that Company B should have allocated 70% of their total payroll expenses to Cost of Goods Sold because 70% of their developers’ time is spent helping customers build their apps.
 This reallocation drives down their gross margin from 100% to 55%.

-At its core, gross margin is the percentage of revenue left after the cost of servicing that revenue.
+At its core, Gross Margin is the percentage of revenue left after the cost of servicing that revenue.

 Additionally, the higher your margin is, the more money you can reinvest back into your business to accelerate your overall growth trajectory.
 The more you can make and reinvest, the faster you’ll grow.

-Revenues: The amount of money a company received or recognized by selling its products and services during a specific period, including discounts and deductions for returned merchandise.
+Revenue: The amount of money a company received or recognized by selling its products and services during a specific period, including discounts and deductions for returned merchandise.

 Cost of Goods Sold (COGS) The direct costs attributable to the production of the goods sold by a company or the services provided.
 This amount includes the cost of the materials used in creating the good along with the direct labor costs used to produce the good or service.

-Gross Margin: a company’s gross margin is its gross profit described as a percentage of sales (Revenues).Gross Margin (%)=
+Gross Margin: a company’s Gross Margin is its Gross Profit described as a percentage of sales (revenue).

 Revenue – Cost of Goods Sold